Kewal-Ghosalkar/100Game/README.md

     1. Add numbers past 100 to crash the computer
     2. Type numbers out of the 1-10 range to break the website
-    3. Enter nothing to reach teh void
+    3. Enter nothing to reach the void
     4. Enter non numerical characters for 100
         times to win the game
     Have fun!